Can cancer pain be controlled?

-- Blanchard EM, Hesketh PJ (2008).
-Nausea and vomiting section of Management of adverse effects of treatment.
-In VT DeVita Jr et al., eds., DeVita, Hellman, and Rosenberg's Cancer: Principles and Practice of Oncology, 8th ed., vol. 2, pp. 2639?2646.
+- Blanchard EM, Hesketh PJ (2011).
+Nausea and vomiting.
+In VT DeVita Jr. et al., eds., DeVita, Hellman and Rosenberg's Cancer: Principles and Practice of Oncology, 9th ed., pp. 2321?2328.
 Philadelphia: Lippincott Williams and Wilkins.

 - Keeley PW (2009).
 Nausea and vomiting in people with cancer and other chronic diseases, search date April 2008.
 Online version of BMJ Clinical Evidence: http://www.clinicalevidence.com.

-- National Cancer Institute (2012).
-Pain Control: Support for People with Cancer.
-Available online: http://www.cancer.gov/cancertopics/coping/paincontrol.
+- National Cancer Institute (2010).
+Pain Control: Support for People With Cancer.
+Washington, DC: U.S. Department of Health and Human Services.
+Also available online: http://www.cancer.gov/cancertopics/coping/paincontrol.